sake92/mill-client-server-poc/README.md

 - multiple simultaneous clients
 - 2-way client-server protocol, in messagepack lightweight format
 - per-task in-memory locking (since there is 1 singleton server)
-- subprocesses run by client, to have terminal available, but still using server speed to compile etc.
+- subprocesseses are run by client to have terminal available, but still using server speed to compile etc.
+- watch mode with a subprocess works nicely

 Comparison of how JVM build tool daemons handle interactive processes:
 https://github.com/sake92/java-build-tool-daemon-interactive